andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 CREATING PERSISTANCE + ACCESSORS:<br/>
 Keeping track of the dialog state requires a "chain" of pieces that ultimately starts with an object of type IStorage:
-> Creating a DialogSet requires a Conversational Dialog State (which keeps keeps track of the order in the stack of dialogs).
+> Creating a DialogSet requires a Conversational Dialog State which keeps keeps track of the order in the stack of dialogs.

-> Creating a DialogState requires a Conversation State (which persists anything at the conversation level).

-> From the Conversation State, we created a property of Type DialogState.
+> Creating a DialogState requires a Conversation State which persists anything at the conversation level.
+(From the Conversation State, we created a property of Type DialogState.)

 > Creating a Conversation State requires an object of Type IStorage.

 So let's start adding the necessary pieces.
 Look at Startup.cs (this is where we'll create persistance and give the bot access to the the accessor).<br/><br />